We know our customers

 awarding bodies’ terms and conditions.

 Contract Funded training has been pre-paid by MOD and only costs you the equivalent of £26.70 per day from your IRTC grant for every day you attend on one of the courses.
 No money actually changes hands; your grant is reduced at source.
 Your IRTC grant of £534 ‘buys’ you up to 20 days of training and is the best way to use your resettlement allowance as courses are heavily subsidised.
+Please note that you will need to have enough IRTC remaining to cover the full duration of any course.

 Contact the Course Booking and Information centre or click here for course information or contact the Course Booking & Information Centre to book your place on 01252 954 007.